 “Each plugin you have in place might add some time to the page load, but how many do you really need?
 Often when I go onto WordPress websites and list all the plugins, the website managers can’t explain what half of them are doing, or whether they’ve been set up right.
 Cut back to the basics and you should see a heavy improvement.”

 If you’re not sure which plugins to discard and which to keep, it’s worth looking into plugins that are built to help improve average page load times.
 James LePage of Isotropic Design shared his experience with us:

 The browser you use can also affect average page load times, because older versions of browsers may be incompatible with newer assets and code on your pages.
 The quick fix for this is to check that you’re using the most recent version of your chosen browser.
 You can also set your browser to update automatically to ensure that you’re always up to speed.

-The cache on your computer stores information from the websites you visit to your hard drive, so that you can access things more quickly.
+The cache on your computer stores information from the websites you visit on your hard drive so that you can access things more quickly.
 When you revisit a website, its data is already stored, which allows it to load faster.